TU-Wien-dataLAB/aqueduct/README.md

 [![Project Status: Concept – Minimal or no implementation has been done yet, or the repository is only intended to be a limited example, demo, or proof-of-concept.](https://www.repostatus.org/badges/latest/concept.svg)](https://www.repostatus.org/#concept)

+> [!NOTE]
+> This project is still in active development!
+Contributions welcome!

 **Aqueduct AI Gateway** aims to provide a **simple yet fully-featured** AI gateway you can self-host with:

 - no [SSO tax](https://konghq.com/pricing)